Post-wildfire stabilization treatment has not aided habitat restoration for the imperiled Great Plains birds.

 Experimental techniques have some promise, and include multiple seedings when the first try fails, out-planting pods of seedlings, and using different types of drill seeding equipment.
 Reseeding burns with local varietals or close genetic matches could improve recruitment.
 Controlling non-native plants with herbicides and fungal infections has been tried, with mixed results.

 But the factors that ultimately determine the survival of the sagebrush ecosystem may be out of managers’ control.
-The study, and another tracking the recovery of mountain big sagebrush (A. tridentata subsp. vaseyana) at high elevation, suggest that climate may play a role in the failure of big sage germination and establishment in hotter locations.
+The study, and another tracking the recovery of mountain big sagebrush (A. tridentata subsp. vaseyana) at high elevation, suggests that climate may play a role in the failure of big sage germination and establishment in hotter locations.
 Managers can try to work with and around climate and weather constraints, but impending climate changes will likely make this task more difficult.
 Some sites are more resilient than others.
 It’s possible that parts of the Great Basin will cross a tipping point of climate and species representation, from which they cannot return.

 “There is potential for sites to move into a new plant community state,” said Arkle.
 “It’s possible that some have gone past a threshold.
 We could have a really difficult time trying to move them back to plant communities that existed historically.”